farling42/fvtt-import-realmworks/README.md

 or if you're feeling really generous you could set up a regular contribution at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.3.16 Attempt to create Actors regardless of the game system, putting the stat block in the Notes, Biography, or similar named section of the character sheet: pf1 - Formatted statblock put into Notes, and also attempts to populate other fields. pf2e - Formatted statblock put into Private Notes. dnd5e - Formatted statblock put into Biography. swade - Formatted statblock put into About/Biography.
+CoC7  - raw HTML of statblock put into biography/Personal Description. grpga - raw HTML of statblock put into Main/Notes. alienrpg - Formatted statblock put into Description. wfrp4e - HTML put into Details/GMNotes. pbta - generates an error when creating Actors (system-specific issue), so no Actors will be created. anything else - attempt to put into details/biography and biography/personalDescription.

 0.3.15 Update README.md with extra information about Actors being placed into sub-folders.

 0.3.14 Actors are now put into a sub-folder named after the containing topic (but if there is only one actor in the topic with the same name as the topic, then no sub-folder is created).